Not Declaring Capital Gains Tax: Will You Get Caught?

 • Penalties, which can be up to 100% of the tax due

 In severe cases, you could face criminal prosecution and even jail time.
-This is unlikely, especially if you’re compliant with investigations, but it’s still a possibility and something worth noting when it comes to issues surrounding Capital Gains Tax.
+This is uncommon for straightforward non-compliance but remains a possibility for deliberate, large-scale evasion.

 The importance of record keeping